Frequently asked questions about tax lien foreclosure cases in the Land Court

 5. What is a tax receivable?

-There are a number of reasons why a private company, rather than the city or town, is sending you notices about your unpaid taxes or water/sewer bill, or has filed a case to foreclose in the Land Court.
-However, even if a private company is involved, instead of the city or town, you can still redeem and reclaim ownership of your property.
+It’s possible that a private company, not the city or town, is sending you notices about your unpaid taxes or water/sewer bills.
+It also may file a foreclosure case in the Land Court.
+However, even if a private company is involved, you can still reclaim your property.

 7. What does it mean to “redeem” the property, and how do I redeem?

-If a tax taking or tax sale has taken place, and the tax title to your property is still held by the city or town, and no tax foreclosure case has been filed in the Land Court, you may redeem by paying the city or town’s treasurer the total amount you owe.
+If a tax taking or tax sale has occurred, and the city or town holds the tax title to your property, you may redeem it if no tax foreclosure case has been filed in the Land Court.
+To redeem, pay the city or town’s treasurer the total amount you owe.

-If the city or town conducted a tax taking or tax sale, and the tax title to your property was then assigned (given/sold) to a third party, and no tax foreclosure case has been filed yet in the Land Court, you can redeem by either paying the total amount you owe to the third party, or the total amount you owe (plus ten dollars) to the city or town’s treasurer.
+If the city or town did a tax taking or tax sale, and the tax title to your property was then assigned (given/sold) to a third party, you can redeem it if no tax foreclosure case has been filed in the Land Court.
+To redeem, pay either the total amount you owe to the third party, or the total amount you owe (plus ten dollars) to the city or town’s treasurer.

-If no tax sale or tax taking has taken place, but the tax receivable has been assigned (given/sold) to a third party, you can redeem by paying the total amount owed to the third party.
+If there was no tax sale or tax taking, and a third party now owns the tax receivable, you can redeem by paying them the total amount owed.

 When you pay the total amount you owe to the treasurer of the city or town, the treasurer will give you a certificate to show you have paid.
 When you pay the total amount you owe to a third party, the third party will issue you a deed of release indicating that you have paid.
-Recording the certificate or deed of release at the registry of deeds will end any right that the city, town or third party had in the property through the taking or tax title.
+Recording the certificate or deed of release at the registry of deeds will end any right that the city, town, or third party had in the property through the taking or tax title.

-Either way, if you redeem at any time after a foreclosure case was filed but before the court enters a judgment of foreclosure, the city, town or third party will need to file a motion to withdraw the foreclosure case.
-To reclaim ownership of your property after you redeem, you will need to record the court’s order allowing the withdrawal of the foreclosure case and the deed of release or certificate of redemption you got from the city, town or third party after you paid the total amount you owed.
+If you redeem after a foreclosure case was filed but before the court enters a judgment of foreclosure, the city, town, or third party must file a motion to withdraw the case.
+To reclaim your property after you redeem, you must record the court’s order allowing the withdrawal of the foreclosure case.
+Also, record the deed of release or certificate of redemption you got from the city, town, or third party after you paid your debt in full.

 8. How much do I have to pay to redeem the property?